openfoodfacts/openfoodfacts-server/installation/docker-developer-guide.md

 ## Managing multiple deployments

-To manage multiple deployments, you will need:
+To juggle between multiple local deployments, you will need:

 * Multiple `.env` files (one per deployment), such as: